SimonMaracine/brick-breaker/engine/README.md

 `Cameras` can be easily manipulated.
 I created the concept of a camera in 3D space as a thing composed of a `projection` and a `view` matrix, just data.
 A camera controller is a separate entity that can use the camera and do certain additional things.
-2D cameras are usually just an orthogonal projection matrix.
+2D cameras are usually just an orthographic projection matrix.

 I made the rendering API `immediate mode`, because that is easier to use, in my opinion.
 Immediate mode means that every frame the whole scene must be presented to be rendered.
 This makes the API flexible and more dynamic.
 This is opposed